logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/ldap/configure-server.md

 - security_credentials: contains the password of the user that will be used to query LDAP.
 - referral: whether to follow or ignore an alternate location in which an LDAP Request may be processed.

-### Without Karamel/Chef
-An already deployed instance can be configured to connect to LDAP without re-running Karamel/Chef.
+An already deployed instance can be configured to connect to LDAP.
 Go to the payara admin UI and create a new JNDI external resource.
 The name of the resource should be __ldap/LdapResource__.

 <figure>